vYORKv/RoP_Trade_Sim/README.md

 This is the first prototype of this application, and I have since made a fully-fledged backtesting software that I will not be releasing to the public until summer 2026.

-# Note
+# Data Disclaimer
 The market data in this project was purchased from a data broker in its initial form.
-We have since reformatted and modified the data in such a way that you can legally use the data for your own projects.
+I have since reformatted and modified the data in such a way that you can legally use the data for your own projects.
 Feel free to make use of this data with full permissions.